tdencker/multi-SpaM/README.md

 # Options

--i              : Input file in FASTA format
+-i              | Input file in FASTA format

--o              : Output file in newick format
+-o              | Output file in newick format

--k / -w         : Weight of the pattern (i.e. the number of matching positions) [ can't be larger than 16 ]
+-k / -w         | Weight of the pattern (i.e. the number of matching positions) [ can't be larger than 16 ]

--d              : Number of don't care positions (i.e. the number of positions that don't have to match)
+-d              | Number of don't care positions (i.e. the number of positions that don't have to match)

--t              : Number of threads used
+-t              | Number of threads used

--n              : Number of sampled blocks
+-n              | Number of sampled blocks

---mem-save / -m : Memory save mode (higher runtime, but much less RAM usage for larger files)
+--mem-save / -m | Memory save mode (higher runtime, but much less RAM usage for larger files)

-Tips:
+**Tips:**
 In general, the parameters don't have to be changed.
 Only the number of threads, input and output need to be specified.
 If the resulting trees seem unreasonable, you can try lowering the number of don't care positions to 50.
 In case of large input files, it is recommended to increase the weight to 12 or even higher.
 Also, if you have rather limited RAM, you can use the memory save mode.
 For input files larger than 200 mb or so, the required RAM will exceed 8 gb.
 With the memory saving mode, the RAM requirement could be reduced to 10.5 gb for a 4.8 gb dataset (doubling the runtime).
 The number of sampled blocks doesn't have to be increased unless (potentially) for very large datasets.

-# Additional Resources
+## Additional Resources

 Additional information can be found in our [paper](https://arxiv.org/abs/1803.09222).